haoyuns/Fall-2019/Notes.md

 > I realize that my take here is swimming against larger cultural trends, and perhaps my creative writing background has turned me into too much of a purist.

+John Schwabish:

-> John Schwabish: "Even though we often say we’re telling data stories, with those kinds of charts we are not telling stories, but instead making a point or elucidating an argument."
+> Even though we often say we’re telling data stories, with those kinds of charts we are not telling stories, but instead making a point or elucidating an argument.

+Cole Nussbaumer:

-> Cole Nussbaumer: "A good story grabs your attention and takes you on a journey, evoking an emotional response.
-In the middle of it, you find yourself not wanting to turn away or put it down."
+> A good story grabs your attention and takes you on a journey, evoking an emotional response.
+In the middle of it, you find yourself not wanting to turn away or put it down.

+#### Diluting the power of stories
+That power becomes diluted when we call everything a story.
+A well-organized dashboard that presents information in a logical order is more analogous to a well-written essay than a good film or novel.

+Stories have a logic with continuity and coherence, but logic by itself isn’t a story.

+> A visualization isn’t more or less powerful, beautiful, or important because it does or doesn’t tell a story.

+Therein lies the problem:
+storytelling is talked about as one of the critical things every data visualization should do.
+It’s part of how we evaluate our work, baked into many models for feedback or judging

+> We only care if the insights are interesting and presented in a logical flow.

+#### Mostly description, exposition, the rest persuation
+I would argue that the overwhelming majority of visualizations I see are descriptions or expositions, with the rest mostly falling into the category of persuasions.

 </details>